 "This act will be submitted by the Grand Vizier to the Sultan.
-If he accept it and give solid guarantees for its being carried out, Prince Murad will be satisfied, for the reign of liberty, equality, fraternity, which he loves, will be realized, and his uncle can reign in peace."

-"All this I thoroughly approve of; but if he refuses?"
+If he accept it and give solid guarantees for its being carried out, Prince Murad will be satisfied, for the reign of liberty, equality, fraternity, which he loves, "All this I thoroughly approve of; but if he refuses?"